-Hades is a procedurally generated dungeon crawler with meta progression where I help a rebellious god-prince named Zagreus escape from Hades, the labyrinthian Greek underworld ruled by his father.
+Hades is a hack-and-slash procedurally generated dungeon crawler about a rebellious god-prince named Zagreus and his repeated attempts to escape from Hades, the labyrinthian Greek underworld ruled by his father.
 Zagreus’ life is charmed, spoiled in a palace filled with his father’s loyal servants and tutored in combat by the Trojan War hero Achilles.
-But over time he begins to see his luxury as a gilded cage.
+Over time he begins to see his luxury as a gilded cage.
 When Zagreus overhears a secret about his missing mother, he decides to escape.
-Beginning in shadowy Tartarus, Hades’ bottommost region, Zagreus presses upwards through fiery Asphodel, battle-scarred Elysium, and across the crimson river Styx that marks the underworld’s only exit.
-Along the way Zagreus battles through hordes of dead Shades charged with preventing his escape.
-As the Shades’ offense grows more and more ferocious, Zagreus starts to wonder: Why is he kept imprisoned in Hades, how is it connected to his mother’s disappearance, and what will the consequences be if he escapes?
+Beginning in shadowy Tartarus, Hades’ bottommost region, he presses upwards through fiery Asphodel, serene Elysium, and across the crimson river Styx that marks the underworld’s only exit.
+Along the way he battles through hordes of dead Shades charged with preventing his escape.
+As the Shades’ offense grows more and more ferocious, Zagreus starts to wonder: Why is he kept imprisoned in Hades?
+How is it connected to his mother’s disappearance?
+And what will the consequences be if he escapes?

-Hades begins with Zagreus dropping down into the first room in Tartarus, muttering “goodbye, Father” contemptuously when he lands.
+Hades begins with Zagreus dropping down into the first room in Tartarus, muttering a contemptuous “goodbye, Father” as he lands.
 This is where I assume control of his avatar.
-Zagreus seems to glide as I steer him through the isometric dungeon rooms using his abilities to attack and dodge in combat with his father’s Shades.
-I can Dash through obstacles and away from enemy attacks.
-I can Cast a Bloodstone, a vicious red shard that is flung at Shades from a range and sticks in them for a short time before falling to the ground, where it can be picked up and used again.
-Zagreus is equipped with Stygius, the Blade of the Underworld, which I can use with the Attack ability up to three times successively for a combo, or with the Special ability to create a shockwave that hits everything in a wide circle.
+Zagreus seems to glide as I steer him through the isometric dungeon rooms.
+He can Dash through obstacles and away from enemy attacks.
+He can Cast a Bloodstone, a vicious red shard that is flung at Shades from a range and sticks in them for a short time before falling to the ground, where it can be picked up and used again.
+Zagreus is equipped with Stygius, the Blade of the Underworld, which he can Attack with up to three times successively for a combo, or use a Special to create a shockwave that hits everything in a wide circle.

 When every enemy in a room is defeated, the doors unseal and a reward appears.
 Rewards include Centaur Hearts which increase Zagreus’ maximum hit points and Daedalus Hammers which modify the functions of his weapon.
 More exciting rewards are Boons, gifts sent to Zagreus by his godly cousins, aunts, and uncles on Mount Olympus that enhance his skills.

 Accepting Zeus’ Electric Shot Boon turns the Bloodstone into a mighty lightning bolt that ricochets between multiple Shades instead of striking just one.
-Poseidon’s Tidal Dash sends waves crashing away from Zagreus when I Dash, pushing away Shades caught in their flow.
-Ares’ Curse of Agony makes the basic Attack deal additional delayed damage, while Aphrodite’s Heartbreak Strike increases the direct damage the Attack deals and lowers the damage enemies deal.
-As I guide Zagreus through the underworld’s dozens of rooms I accumulate many Boons which synergize together to create unique play strategies—and in a nice break from other procgen dungeon crawler few combinations are outright bad or will immediately doom my run to an early end.
-I will need this power as the higher Zagreus climbs out of Hades, the more tenacious and cunning the Shades who bar his way become.
+Poseidon’s Tidal Dash sends waves crashing away from Zagreus when he Dashes, pushing away Shades caught in their flow.
+Ares’ Curse of Agony makes basic Attacks deal additional delayed damage, while Aphrodite’s Heartbreak Strike increases the direct damage the Attack deals and lowers the damage enemies deal.
+As I guide Zagreus through the underworld’s dozens of rooms, he accumulates many Boons which synergize to create unique play strategies—and in a nice break from other procgen dungeon crawler few combinations are outright bad or will immediately doom my run to an early end.
+Zagreus needs this power as the higher he climbs out of Hades, the more tenacious and cunning the Shades who bar his way become.

-Inevitably I will fail.
-When Zagreus’ attempts his impetuous first escape he simply isn’t strong enough for me to guide him through every obstacle that stands between him and freedom.
-Whether it be from a cunning trap, a lucky hit from a mook, or at the hands of a powerful region boss, Zagreus will die, dropping all the upgrades I have accumulated for him.
-But when Zagreus dies it is not a game over.
-He is already imprisoned in Hades, the land of the dead.
-When Zagreus dies he returns to his father’s palace in Tartarus.
+Inevitably Zagreus will fail.
+In his impetuous first escape he simply isn’t strong enough to endure every obstacle that stands between him and freedom.
+Whether it be from a cunning trap, a lucky hit from Shade, or at the hands of a powerful region boss, Zagreus will die, dropping all the upgrades he has accumulated.
+But when Zagreus dies it is not the end of his existence.
+Instead he returns to his father’s palace in the depths of Hades, the final destination of all dead souls.

 This is when Hades really begins.